Mqabba: Fireworks displays

-The secondary feast fireworks displays take place on the 3rd week of June of each year, the Feast in Honour of Our Lady of Lilies.
-Ground and Aerial Fireworks display are held on each day of the Feast.
-The main fireworks event is held on Saturday, eve of the Feast.
+The secondary feast fireworks displays occur annually during the third week of June, as part of the Feast in Honour of Our Lady of Lilies.
+Both ground and aerial fireworks displays are organized each day throughout the Feast.
+The highlight is the main fireworks event held on the Saturday, the eve of the Feast.

 A self-propelled vertical firework wheel (a Catherine wheel) with a 32 m diameter was fired on 18 June 2011.
 It was designed by The Lily Fireworks Factory for the eve of the village's feast of Our Lady of Lilies.